-Justification of Red List Category
+Justification of Red List category

 The trade network is thought to be largely managed by organised crime.
 This means that trade pressure is likely to continue, eventually reaching every part of the species's range, and will be very difficult to control (N. Collar in litt.
 2015).
 Many traders seized have also been involved in the trade of other high-value wildlife such as Sumatran Tiger Panthera tigris sumatrae and Sunda Pangolin Manis javanica (Beastall et al. 2016).
 In West Kalimantan, it is thought that as many as 500 birds were being killed over a month in 2013, resulting in an annual loss of 6,000 individuals (Y. Hadiprakarsa in litt.
 2015, Hii 2015).
 There is no information to suggest that such levels of exploitation should be any different in other Indonesian provinces; indeed trade in hundreds of birds per month from Sumatra has been reported within the last year (N. Collar in litt.
 2015).
-Owing to the species's breeding cycle, hunting is likely to have a particularly severe impact.
-The species's breeding cycle involves the female being incarcerated for c.160 days, while the male provisions the female and nestling in the nest.
-Although the female will break out of the nest should the male stop providing food, she is likely to be in heavy moult and her ability to survive being seriously compromised; however, no evidence is yet available to confirm if females undergo heavy moult during nesting seasons (T. O'Brien in litt.
+Owing to the species's breeding behaviour, hunting is likely to have a particularly severe impact: Breeding involves the female being incarcerated for c.160 days, while the male provisions the female and nestling in the nest.
+Although the female will break out of the nest should the male stop providing food, she may be in heavy moult, with her ability to survive being seriously compromised; however, no evidence is yet available to confirm if females undergo heavy moult during nesting seasons (T. O'Brien in litt.
 2020).
-Thus, the killing of the male could lead to the death of both the chick and the female (N. Collar in litt.
-2015).
+Thus, the killing of the male could lead to the subsequent death of both the chick and the female (Collar 2015).
 In addition to hunting the species for its casque, it is also targeted for its feathers.
-Although this trade is small, it exerts an additional pressure which is also likely to contribute to population declines (N. Collar in litt.
-2015).
+Although this trade is small, it exerts an additional pressure, which is also likely to contribute to population declines (Collar 2015).

-An analysis of remote sensing data on forest loss has estimated that the total area of forest within the species's range has decreased from c.643,000 km2 in 2000 to c.565,000 km2 in 2012, a loss of c.12% (Tracewski et al. in prep.).
-Assuming that the rate of forest loss is constant, this represents a loss of c.25% of forest habitat within the species's range across three generation lengths (31.2 years).
+An analysis of remote sensing data on forest loss has estimated that the total area of forest within the species's range has decreased from c.643,000 km2 in 2000 to c.565,000 km2 in 2012, a loss of c.12% (Tracewski et al. 2016).
+Assuming that the rate of forest loss is constant, this represents a loss of c.28.7% of forest habitat within the species's range across three generation lengths (31.2 years).
 Rates of forest loss in the Sundaic lowlands have been extremely rapid, owing partly to the escalation of illegal logging and land conversion, with deliberate targeting of all remaining stands of valuable timber including those inside protected areas.
 Perhaps a crucial additive factor is that logging has created access to a much greater percentage of the species's range, enabling hunters access to virtually the entire population.
-The species is generally confined to lowland and lower-slope forest up to 750 m elevation, an area which is targeted for conversion to oil palm and logging for timber (N. Collar in litt.
+The species is generally confined to lowland and lower-slope forest up to an elevation of 1,500 m, which is usually targeted for conversion to oil palm and logging for timber (N. Collar in litt.
 2015).
-The species has specific nesting requirements, using the largest trees and apparently requiring trees with nest holes topped with a perch for the male to use while provisioning the female (N. Collar in litt.
-2015).
+The species has specific nesting requirements, using the largest trees and apparently requiring trees with nest holes topped with a perch for the male to use while provisioning the female (Jain et al. 2018).
 Logging is therefore likely to significantly reduce available nest sites.
-As a fig-specialist it is also likely to be strongly affected by loss of fig trees due to logging (Meijaard et al. 2005).
+As a fig-specialist, it is also likely to be strongly affected by loss of fig trees due to logging (Meijaard et al. 2005).
 Forest fires have also had a damaging effect and are exacerbated by fragmentation (Cochrane 2001).
 In Myanmar, most of the forest in the Helmeted hornbill areas have been cleared for road construction and cultivation.
 A grove of large trees, which were suspected nesting trees, were also cleared out (L. Win and L. Sir in litt.
 2020).
 In some areas of Thailand however, there is little evidence of poaching (Trisurat et al. 2013).

 Conservation and Research Actions Underway